Cascading Reinforcement Learning: Introduction

 \section{Introduction}

 In recent years, a model called cascading bandits~\citep{kveton2015cascading,combes2015learning,li2016contextual,vial2022minimax} has received extensive attention in the online learning community, and found various applications such as recommendation systems~\citep{recommender_systems2015} and online advertising~\citep{online_advertising2013}.
 In this model, an agent is given a ground set of items, each with an unknown attraction probability.
 At each timestep, the agent recommends an ordered list of items to a user, and the user examines the items one by one, where the probability that each item attracts the user is equal to its attraction probability.
 Then, the user clicks the first attractive item (if any), and skips the following items.
 If an item is clicked in the list, the agent receives a reward; if no item is clicked, the agent receives no reward.
-The objective of the agent to maximize the expected cumulative reward.
+The objective of the agent is to maximize the expected cumulative reward.

-While the cascading bandit model has been extensively studied, it neglects the influences of user states (e.g., characteristics and historical behaviors) on recommendations, and the fact that states can transition as users take actions.
+While the cascading bandit model has been extensively studied, it neglects the influences of user states (e.g., users' past behaviors) on recommendations, and the fact that states can transition as users take actions.
 For example, in personalized video recommendation, the recommendation system usually suggests a list of videos according to the characteristics and viewing records of users.
 If the user clicks a video, the environment of the system can transition to a next state that stores the user's latest behavior and interest.
 Next, the recommendation system will suggest videos of a similar type as what the user watched before to improve the click-through rate.
-While contextual cascading bandits~\citep{li2016contextual,zong16linear_generalization} can also be used to formulate user historical behaviors as part of contexts, cascading RL is more suitable for long-term reward maximization, since it considers potential rewards from future states.
-For instance, to maximize the long-term reward, the recommendation system may recommend TV series videos, since users may keep watching subsequent videos of the same TV series once they get attracted.
+While contextual cascading bandits~\citep{li2016contextual,zong16linear_generalization} can also be used to formulate users' historical behaviors as part of contexts, cascading RL is more suitable for long-term reward maximization, since it considers potential rewards from future states.
+For instance, to maximize the long-term reward, the recommendation system may recommend videos of TV series, since users may keep watching subsequent videos of the same TV series once they get attracted to one of them.